 Flashcards are versatile teaching tools!
 They are great for introducing and revising vocabulary, and for playing different language games.

 Here are some suggestions to inspire you, just starting points for individual or team games as well.
 You can adapt them to any language concept.
 For more ideas, check out our 22 Flashcards Games handbook (pdf).
-Also, visit our pages with game accessories and game directions.
+Also, visit our pages with flashcard games (instructions plus printable resources).

 Place the flashcards in a pile face down on the table or floor.
 One person takes the top card, and without showing it, tries to elicit the word from the other player without speaking.
 For example, if the card is Lion, pretend to be a lion by making a mane with your hands.
 If the other player can guess the word, it is his turn to take a card.